-I never set out to speak at all the places I do including public schools, become an author, paint live during a message or a worship service, unlock the creative gift in others, or consult creativity for ministries.
+I never set out to become an author, paint live during a message or a worship service, unlock creative gifts in others, consult creativity for ministries, or speak at events.
 I just wanted to be His masterpiece, and become the one He wanted me to be.
-After all, His greatest work is us, and our greatest work is becoming Him.
+After all, We are his greatest, and our greatest work is becoming Him.

 We have seen much fruit in our own lives and in the lives that God has allowed us to touch.
-This hasn’t come without a cost, it never does.
+This hasn’t come without a cost; it never does.
 Love always cost something.
-We all have gifts, talents and abilities that will change this world and sometimes we don’t know they exist until God truly gets a hold on us.
+We all have gifts, talents, and abilities that will change this world, and sometimes we don’t know they exist until God gets a hold on us.

 This got me thinking, if you’re not dead in Christ, you’re left in the ground.
-We don’t want to see anyone left in the ground on that day.
+We don’t want to see anyone left in the ground on the day of Christ’s return.
 We want to leave No One Underground.

-I won’t burn bridges with a school community or business leader by trying to slip past them what they would call religion.
+I won’t burn bridges with a school community or business leader by trying to slip past them what they would call “religion.”
 I respect the landscape we live in.
-I also value the people that have a different world view than I do.
+I also value people who have a different worldview than I do.
 In public schools we don't have to agree on everything, but we do agree that kids need hope.
-Lets move in that direction.
+Let’s move in that direction.

-We started our 501c3 nonprofit titled Painting Hope, www.paintinghope.com to partner with you to reach our world more effectively by partnering with communites, people accross the asile, to bring hope to everyone.
+We started our 501c3 nonprofit titled Painting Hope, www.paintinghope.com to partner with you to reach our world more effectively by partnering with communities, people across the aisle, to bring hope to everyone.

 You can partner with us yearly, monthly, or by shopping the NOU store.

 This is not a slick set up to ask for your money.
-I don’t want people to partner with us because our marketing is slick but because our mission is yours.
-We need people to send us.
+I don’t want people to partner with us because our marketing is slick, but because our mission is yours.
 Luke 10:2 says, “...ask the Lord of the harvest, therefore, to send out workers into His harvest field.”
 For many, NOU is the answer to that prayer.

 We would not be here without God’s favor, mercy, and those who helped us along the way.
-We hold loosely to our ministry, try not to take ourselves too serious because after all, it’s all His.
+We hold loosely to our ministry, and try not to take ourselves too seriously because after all, it’s all His.

 Remember, there is no trailer hitch on a hearse.
 The war is raging, so rage on.
 Let’s leave No One Underground.